juanmcloaiza/astroquery/docs/eso/eso.rst

 Requirements
 ============

-Along with the main requirements of the `astroquery <https://pypi.org/project/astroquery>`_ package, the ESO module has some additional dependencies.

-The following packages are required for the use of this module:
+Along with the main requirements of the ``astroquery`` package, the following packages are required for the use of this module:

 * `lxml <https://pypi.org/project/lxml>`_